The 14 Classical Piano Pieces Every Musician Should Know

 "Moonlight Sonata" is quiet and delicate, with a dreamlike feel—originally, it was titled “Almost a Fantasy.”
 It's also the focus of some debate between modern pianists over how to play it with the pedals.
 Following Beethoven's instructions with a modern sustain pedal can create dissonance when chords change.
 So unless you own a 200-year-old piano, be careful—or try half-pedaling.

 "Für Elise" is a bagatelle, defined by the Oxford English Dictionary as "a short unpretentious instrumental composition.”
 Gentle, with flowing arpeggios that link the left and right hands, it fits this description perfectly.
-Like Mozart's “Sonata in C,” the piece wasn't published during Beethoven's lifetime, but discovered forty years later.
-The identity of the titular “Elise” is unknown, along with whether she ever heard the masterpiece that he wrote for her.
+Like Mozart's “Sonata in C,” the piece wasn't published during Beethoven's lifetime, but discovered 40 years later.
+The identity of the titular “Elise” remains unknown, along with whether she ever heard the masterpiece that he wrote for her.

 Chopin was a master of communicating emotion in his music, and this piece represents true despair.
 The last dynamic mark in the piece is smorzando, which means “dying away,” and Chopin requested the piece be played at his own funeral.
 That may seem morbid, but don't let that put you off this beautiful and elegant piece.